-Applications to be considered at the next OHFA Board of Trustees meeting must be submitted by the deadlines listed in OHFA’s 2023 Application Packet.
-Applicants are encouraged to access the 2023 HOME Program Application Packet available on OHFA’s website at www.ohfa.org to verify submission deadlines and ensure timely filing of their applications.
+Applications to be considered at the next OHFA Board of Trustees meeting must be submitted by the deadlines listed in OHFA’s 2026 Application Packet.
+Applicants are encouraged to access the 2026 HOME Program Application Packet available on OHFA’s website at www.ohfa.org to verify submission deadlines and ensure timely filing of their applications.

-Applicants proposing to incorporate the use of HOME funds with Affordable Housing Tax Credits (AHTCs) should confirm the deadlines for submission in the HOME Application and the AHTC Application.

 Awards of HOME funds are subject to the availability of funds and the satisfaction of all threshold factors.
 Applications that do not satisfy these criteria are ineligible for funding.

-In the event that insufficient funds remain to award HOME funds to all Applications for any eligible activity, Applications for each activity will be funded in rank order by score, as determined by Staff review of the evaluation criteria.
-In the event that two or more Applications achieve an equal score, tie-breakers as set forth in the 2023 HOME Application Packet will be used to determine funding.
+In the event that insufficient funds remain to award HOME funds to all Applications for any eligible activity, applications for each activity will be funded in rank order by score, as determined by Staff review of the evaluation criteria.
+The score achieved by each application may not be changed or adjusted after the initial submission of the application.
+In the event that two or more Applications achieve an equal score, tie-breakers as set forth in the 2026 HOME Application Packet will be used to determine funding.

-Applications for Down-Payment Assistance and CHDO Operating Assistance will not be scored.
-If insufficient funds remain to award to all Applications for Down-Payment Assistance and CHDO Operating Assistance, tie-breakers as set forth in the 2023 HOME Application will be used to determine which Applications will be funded.
+Applications for Homebuyer Assistance and CHDO Operating Assistance will not be scored.
+If insufficient funds remain to award to all Applications for Homebuyer Assistance and CHDO Operating Assistance, tie-breakers as set forth in the 2026 HOME Application will be used to determine which Applications will be funded.

 Application Requirements Specific to CHDOs

 CHDOs are responsible for notifying OHFA of any changes relating to the HOME Program CHDO eligibility criteria elements.
-Therefore, OHFA certified CHDOs making Application for CHDO activities, including CHDO Operating and Project Specific Loans, must, at the time of Application, indicate any changes in the eligibility criteria elements since the date of their last certification.
+Therefore, OHFA certified CHDOs making Application for CHDO activities, including CHDO Operating funds, must, at the time of Application, indicate any changes in the eligibility criteria elements since the date of their last certification.

 Eligibility criteria elements: